STAT6302/lectures/README.md

 Mar.
 20  | Multifactor w/o replication and random effects
 Mar.
 22  | Class Canceled
 Mar.
 27  | mixedEffects (slides 1 - ?).
 Also we discussed the midterm and briefly this article: https://www.buzzfeed.com/stephaniemlee/brian-wansink-cornell-p-hacking?utm_term=.gw7vmLoX9#.nnLarzLWP
 Mar.
-29  | Linear Mixed Effects Models
+29  | Linear Mixed Effects Models (references: see the files Gbur-etal.2012 and howardBook.
+The "Gbur" book is about GLMM from an agricultural perspective, but it also covers Linear Mixed Models (LMM).
+Howards book uses SPSS instead of SAS, but has some good examples)
 Apr.
 03  | Time Series 1
 Apr.
 05  | Time Series 2, Imputation, and Bayesian sampling Apr.
 10  | Repeated Measures